Hierosoft/maniforge/documentation/settings/PrusaSlicer/R2X-14T-PrusaSlicer_Setup.md

   - Navigate to `%APPDATA%` (or ~/.config on GNU+Linux systems).
   - Open your printer's ini file such as `PrusaSlicer/printer/Axle Media R2X 14T.ini`
   - Change `inherits = ` to `inherits = Original Prusa i3 MK3S`.
+  - Ensure that the `printer_notes` variable is set to nothing (`printer_notes =`) so that it doesn't contain "PRINTER_HAS_BOWDEN" which is a value in the field used by the filament-specific Start G-code in various filament profiles to behave differently.
 - Open PrusaSlicer
 - Go to the "Printer Settings" tab
   - In "General", set: